matter-labs/zksync-web-era-docs/docs/dev/tutorials/aa-daily-spend-limit.md

 After the error, we can rerun the code with a different ETH amount that doesn't exceed the limit, say "0.0049", to see if the `SpendLimit` contract doesn't refuse the amount lower than the limit.

-If the transaction succeeds, the output would be like the following:
+If the transaction succeeds, the output should look something like this:

 ```shell
 Account ETH limit is:  500000000000000